Compression fronts from fast radio bursts: Relaxation to the steady state

-As expected, the final steady state is independent of $\sigu$: it is the same in all three simulations with $\sigu=3,10,20$.
-The steady-state profiles of $\c(\xi)$ and $C(\xi)$ are shown in Figure~\ref{fig:relax_rad} and agree with \Eq~(\ref{eq:steady_rad}).
-Note that in the non-radiative regime ($q\ll 1$) the fluid comes back to rest as it exits behind the wave packet.
-In contrast, the fluid behind the radiative front has a large speed $\bD>0$ ($\c\gg 1$).
-This is a consequence of momentum deposition by scattering during the fluid motion through the wave packet.
+As expected, the final steady state (Figure~\ref{fig:relax_rad}) is independent of $\sigu$: it is the same in all three simulations with $\sigu=3,10,20$.
+The observed final state satisfies \Eq~(\ref{eq:steady_rad}) with $\cu=1$ (since we view the results in the upstream rest frame).
+Note that in the non-radiative regime ($q\ll 1$) fluid comes back to rest as it exits behind the wave packet.
+By contrast, fluid behind the radiative front ($q\gg 1$) retains a large speed $\bD\sim 1$ ($\c\gg 1$).
+This is the result of irreversible momentum deposition by the scattering of the radio wave.